Student Advising Center

-- Develop meaningful relationships with students by getting to know their interests, skills, and values to help them connect career aspirations with curricular interests and program requirements.
+- Develop meaningful relationships with students by learning their interests, skills, and values to help them connect career aspirations with curricular interests and program requirements.

-- Stay current on institutional rules, policies, general education requirements, program requirements, advising best practices, and relevant technology, e.g., Student Planning, Navigate, mySXU portal, and Canvas to name a few.
+- Stay current on institutional rules, policies, general education requirements, program requirements, advising best practices, and relevant technology, e.g., Student Planning, Navigate, mySXU Portal, and Canvas.

-- Ensure confidentiality and professionalism throughout the advising process.
+- Ensure confidentiality and professionalism throughout the advising process and adhere to FERPA.

 - Engage in available professional development opportunities and training.

-- Guide students in recognizing the significance of general education and specifically a liberal arts education for holistic growth, critical thinking, and versatile career opportunities.
+- Guide students in recognizing the significance of general education, specifically a liberal arts education, for holistic growth, critical thinking, and versatile career opportunities.

-- Make appropriate referrals when needed and collaborate with student support services to ensure that the individual needs of students are identified and addressed.
+- Make appropriate referrals when needed and collaborate with student support services to ensure that student's individual needs are identified and addressed.

-- Maintain regular contact with the advisor by scheduling and attending appointments as well as regularly checking email.
+- Maintain regular contact with the advisor by scheduling and attending appointments and regularly checking email.

-- Demonstrate openness by effectively communicating any challenges that affect academic performance and goals to the advisor.
+- Demonstrate openness by effectively communicating to the advisor any challenges that affect academic performance and goals.